Before Beginning Your Da`wah, Choose Your Approach

 On another occasion he drew a straight line in the dirt and other lines branching of from either side to demonstrate the significance of his straight path and the abundance of deviant paths leading away from the true path.
 And on another occasion he said, “The Last Hour and I have been sent like these two,” and he joined his forefinger and his middle finger, (Muslim) in order to indicate how close the Final Hour was.

 Everyone likes to hear information relayed in the form of a story.
-The human mind seems to relax and be comfortable in the psychological environment created by narratives.
+The human mind seems to relax and be comfortable in the psychological environment created narratives.

-Consequently, stories from the bards and storytellers of the past to the authors of fiction of the present are held in high esteem by societies throughout the world.
+Consequently, stories from the bards and storytellers of the past to the authors of fiction of the present are held in high esteem societies throughout the world.
 Oftentimes, social criticisms have found their widest audiences through the vehicle of the story.

-For example, in David Copperfield, Charles Dickens attacked the exploitation of children by Victorian society; likewise, in 1984, George Orwell commented on state interference in the lives of its citizens.
-The 90’s movie, Primary Colors, taken from a book by Joe Klein, was a thinly disguised account of President Clinton’s philandering while campaigning for office of the president.
+For example, in David Copperfield, Charles Dickens attacked the exploitation of children Victorian society; likewise, in 1984, George Orwell commented on state interference in the lives of its citizens.
+The 90’s movie, Primary Colors, taken from a book Joe Klein, was a thinly disguised account of President Clinton’s philandering while campaigning for office of the president.

 Stories about people and civilizations of the past are especially interesting because they represent mysteries to the people of the present.
 Hence the Qur’an and the Sunnah has, in a number of instances, employed the narrative format in order to convey its message to human beings in a most intriguing manner.
-It should be noted, however, that while many of the most popular narratives are made up by their authors, the Qur’anic and hadith stories are all true.
-They are not made up by Allah and His Messenger (peace be upon him) to convey His message, but are in fact true historical examples of the
+It should be noted, however, that while many of the most popular narratives are made up their authors, the Qur’anic and hadith stories are all true.
+They are not made up Allah and His Messenger (peace be upon him) to convey His message, but are in fact true historical examples of the

 message.
 This fact has been emphasized in the Qur’an in numerous passages.
 For example, Allah refers to the Qur’an as truth: